pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 void defultFinishBand(); //
 ```

-The callback functions above are referenced in band database (see Band band[]) above.
+The callback functions above are referenced in band database (see table of bands -  array band[]) above.

 ```cpp